cucumber/docs/content/10-minute-tutorial.md

 - A Cucumber plugin for your IDE, for example [IntelliJ IDEA Cucumber for Java plugin](https://plugins.jetbrains.com/plugin/7212-cucumber-for-java) to go with IntelliJ IDEA

-- [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm) (which we will add as a dependency to our project)

-- [JUnit 4](http://junit.org/junit4/) (which we will also add as a dependency to our project)

 # Setting up the project

 First, we need to set up the project so we can use Cucumber.